 Some of these items are to help you stay warm, rather than to replace a hospital gown.
 Others are to help you stay comfortable should the hospital run out of gowns or approve your request to wear your own clothes.
 You might even try to bring in an extra blanket that they may or may not let you use.

 It’s safe to say that most people know what prescribed medications they’re on and some even have a list ready for times when they may have to visit the hospital.
 Traditionally, that’s about the extent of what the hospital will allow you to use when you come in.
 They prefer to give you medications from their own pharmacy as opposed to using yours.

 That’s traditionally.
-We’re talking about a pandemic here.
+We’re talking about a large-scale disaster here.

 Bring the most common treatment methods.
 If you see that hospitals are giving out Tylenol to treat symptoms, have some ready to take with you.
 They will run out, because a pandemic is a drain on worldwide resources.

 A massive emergency means that the world starts the day with a negative mindset.
 Everywhere you turn, there is bad news, often overshadowing any sort of good news that might exist.
 Add to that the possibility of days spent alone in a hospital room (because they can’t allow visitors in during a pandemic, for example), and you have way too much time to seep into a pit of despair.
 And hospitals aren’t exactly known for their vast entertainment selections.